Formerly Executive Memorandum 76-19

 C. Payment for Services

-are in fact a part of their normal duties, and such officials should not expect to be paid for these occasions.
+It is assumed that certain officials will make outside appearances and speeches, which are in fact a part of their normal duties, and such officials should not expect to be paid for these occasions.

 If payment is to be made for services, the rate must be agreed upon in advance and may not be increased merely because additional funds become available.
 Neither are retroactive payments permissible to persons who have already performed services without compensation.